mmatteo-hub/RT2_Assignment1/README.md

 # Sphinx branch <img src="https://user-images.githubusercontent.com/62358773/157435708-d0d6175d-b03d-4c89-a63b-fe3ad1ff269f.png" width="5%" height="5%"></h2>
 In this branch there is the documentation provided with the use of Sphinx.
 It is a particular tool that is installed inside the Docker image that allows the user to have a documentation in a `.html` file, more readable and accessible.
+The tool is provided for the Python code but can be also used to have documentation for the C++ code, as in our case.

 ## <img src="https://user-images.githubusercontent.com/62358773/158230910-3ac2495f-208a-4e3c-a259-ab59f80e9d91.png" width="5%" height="5%"> Pre-requisites for Sphinx
 ### <img src="https://user-images.githubusercontent.com/62358773/158229723-84059fcb-d76e-41ad-a527-7b5e17a6fcd9.png" width="5%" height="5%"> Installation